OSGeo/PROJ/docs/source/operations/transformations/affine.rst

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The `+proj=affine` operation applies a purely mathematical affine transformation on coordinate values.
-It does **not** perform any unit conversion and is not aware of whether coordinates are angular or linear.
+The `+proj=affine` operation applies an affine transformation on coordinate values.
+Note that it does not perform any unit conversion and will accept coordinates whether  they are angular or linear.
 Users must ensure that the values provided to the affine operation are expressed in the appropriate units for their intended purpose.